jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

   .. code-block:: python

-    E    AttributeError: module 'module' has no attribute 'non_existent_function'
+    AttributeError: module 'module' has no attribute 'non_existent_function'

 * GREEN: make it pass